top of page

 Author Visit

-Don’t miss your chance to hear Sandra Cisneros, author of The House on Mango Street, live on the Lied Main Stage!
+Don’t miss your chance to hear Sandra Cisneros, author of The House on Mango Street!
 She’ll dive into identity, culture, and storytelling — and answer your questions in a special audience Q&A.

 First Friday

-Join us for First Friday to witness art inspired by the House on Mango Street.
-Artistic reflections of conversations had throughout this project.
+Join us for First Friday in May to witness art inspired by the House on Mango Street.
+Artistic reflections of conversations had throughout this project will be on display.

 Community Partners